dddrrreee/cs240lx-25spr/labs/1-mailboxes/README.md

 I haven't looked at this in a couple of years, so  some of the steps may not be required but it's a good place to start.

+To save time: the firmware for the large memory is in `firmware-increase-mem`.